 September is National Drug & Alcohol Addiction Recovery Month.
 The purpose of this month is to increase the understanding of substance use and mental health disorders, increase awareness of these disorders and diseases and to celebrate those who are in recovery.

-Whether you or a loved one are struggling with a drug and/or alcohol addiction or a mental health disorder or both, our Harmony Recovery Group team is ready to help you overcome it all starting today.
+Whether you or a loved one are struggling with a drug and/or alcohol addiction or a mental health disorder or both, our Harmony Health Group team is ready to help you overcome it all starting today.

 Weeks During National Drug & Alcohol Addiction Recovery Month